leonardoraele/godot-voxel-sandbox/devlog.md

 	I was also annoyed with how textures looked when I added textures that have a set orientation (e.g. the texture must be rendered in the correct orientation otherwise it look to be sideways or upside-down), so I took the time to experiment with setting the UV coordinates of vertexes and I finally managed to learned how UV work.
 I was able to setup the mesh so that the textures are correctly oriented on the side faces of the cubes.
 	I still have to learn how to make so that I can use a different texture for the top and bottom face of the texture.
 	I know I could setup the UVs in a way that it would read different parts of the texture for top, side, and bottom faces of the mesh, but this would be less flexible, since I would have to build textures in a very specific way to texture the cubes properly.
-	Now that I think about it, I'm pretty sure that's how graphics were set up on old games.
-I remember how (the original) The Sims' character texture files looked.
-But I'm using Kenny assets and the texture for each face of the cube is separate from each other.
+I'm using Kenny assets and the textures for each face of the cube is separate from each other.
 I want to setup the cube material so that I can use these assets without having to open Gimp to merge all the separate textures into one.
+- 18:34		**Checkpoint 5** The "problem" (not really a problem, just a style preference) with the shadows was being caused by the automatically generated normals. (normals were being generated with `Godot.SurfaceTool.GenerateNormals`) The automatic algorithm would create diagonal normals at the edges of the mesh.
+	(even though the geometry always have angles multiple of 90 degrees) I added normal vectors manually to each surface of the mesh (it was easy to do for the Minecraft rendering algorithm because all surfaces are aligned with one of the three axis) and the surfaces were shaded as I would expect from a model made up of cubes.
+	I also discovered that Meshes can have multiple materials.
+I can set different materials for the side, top, and bottom surfaces of the generated meshes.